British Values and SMSC

-The development of SMSC across the academy is interwoven through everyday life at the academy with our ethos and specifically addressed in classrooms, visits and visitors, and academy wide events.
-Evidence can be found in many areas across our website.
+The development of SMSC and British Values is interwoven through everyday life at the academy with our ethos and specifically addressed in classrooms, visits and visitors, and academy wide events.

 The Spiritual, Moral, Social and Cultural (SMSC) development of our pupils has always been at the heart of the education offered in Delta Academies.
 Our Academies’ approach to SMSC is embedded in the Delta ethos of mutual respect, partnership working and collaboration; an approach that we believe is fundamental to a full and positive participation in life in modernBritain.